Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 RFdiffusion designed structures in `<OUTPUT_DIR>/<NAME>/rfdiffusion/` can be compared with their respective AF2 predicted structures in `<OUTPUT_DIR>/<NAME>/af2/`.

-## Individual Steps of the Pipeline (outdated)
+# Individual Steps of the Pipeline (outdated)

 The following explains how to run components of the pipeline individually.

-### Extracting Ligands and Cleaning PDBs
+## PDB Cleaning
 Adapted from [PDB_Cleaner](https://github.com/LePingKYXK/PDB_cleaner).
-Clean PDBs and Ligands are outputed to the specified output path.
+Clean PDBs and any ligands are outputted to the specified output path.
 The program will generate a cleaned PDB for all files in the specified folder.
-Example cleaned pdbs can be found in cleaning/clean_pdbs

-usage: `python cleaning/pdb_cleaner.py <folder-of-pdbs> <folder-for-output> <save_ligands(true/false)>`
+usage: `python scripts/pdb_cleaner.py <folder-of-pdbs> <folder-for-output> <save_ligands(true/false)>`

-### Selecting Hotspot Residues (for proteins with ligands)
+## Selecting Hotspot Residues

+### Proteins with a Ligand
-For proteins with a known ligand binder, to generate accurate and effective hotspot residues to RFDiffusion, we developed 2 methods: randomly select 6 hydrophobic residues within an 11 angstrom radius of the ligand centroid and select the top 6 residues closest to ANY atom in the ligand.
-This ensures they are "important" binding residues and allows us to generate residues which RFDiffusion will accept.
+For proteins with a known ligand, to generate accurate and effective hotspot residues to RFDiffusion, we developed 2 methods: 1) randomly select 6 hydrophobic residues within an 11-angstrom radius of the ligand centroid, and 2) select the top 6 residues closest to ANY atom in the ligand.
+This ensures they are "important" binding residues and allows us to generate residues that RFDiffusion will accept.

 usage: `python residue_selection/select_residues_using_centroid.py <pdb-of-interest> <pdb-of-ligand> <output-path>`

 usage: `python residue_selection/select_residues_using_AAdistance.py <pdb-of-interest> <pdb-of-ligand> <output-path>`

-### Prediction
+### Proteins without a Ligand

 A collection of scripts that run protein binding site prediction methods.
 To be used when no known ligands are present, or novel binding sites are desired.